Skip to main contentSkip to data table

 pressureShift = clamp(-100, 100, z × 50)

-• Baseline period— trailing 30 fully closed UTC days of Ethereum daily net flows and absolute volumes, excluding the current partial day
+• Baseline period— trailing 30 fully closed UTC days of configured issuance-chain daily net flows and absolute volumes, excluding the current partial day

 • Minimum data— requires 7 days of history; returns null (NR) otherwise